Program Tips

 CPR

 Obtain and maintain current CPR certification through either the American Heart Association or the American Red Cross.
 The certification required is BLS Provider or Basic Life Support for Healthcare Providers.
 Proof must be verified with a current CPR card or an electronic certificate.
 Class rosters and letters from instructors or employers are not acceptable.
-The instructor will ask for a copy of the card or electronic certificate on the first day of clinical courses.
-CVTC offers 531-454 CPR-BLS Provider; find more information at cvtc.edu/seminars
+Students are responsible for submitting proof of current CPR certification to Clinician Nexus prior to starting the core program.
+Current CPR certification must be kept current throughout the program.
+CVTC offers CPR-BLS Provider courses; find more information at cvtc.edu/seminars.

 Mandatory Meeting